Currently set to Index

 Robotics is helping the medical field and other service industries minimize in-person contact.

-The robots leveraged for these tasks can perform cleaning, testing, deliveries, and act as a communication method between patients and doctors.
+The robots leveraged for these tasks can perform cleaning, testing, and deliveries and act as a communication method between patients and doctors.

 Share via